ItWasntMe796/Flappy-bird-in-CS/README.md

 # Flappy-bird-in-CS
-My final make of the bird game
+## My final make of the bird game

+No more flappy bird